walkerang/forking/_recipes/meat-free-burger-for-one.md

 - When the timer ends, remove burger and place on either bun
 - Bring together other bun and fixins to top-off and complete the burger

-components:
-- Dr. Praeger's All American Veggie Burger (frozen)
-- 1 Slice of Dave's Killer Bread (or bread of your choosing)
-- Veganaise
-- BBQ sauce (or other condiments of your choosing)
-- Pickle(s) - optional
-- Vegan cheese - optional
-- Clover sprouts (or any sprouts) - optional
-- Slice of tomato - optional
-- Baby spinach leaves - optional
-- Any other fixins you prefer in your mini burger

 ---

-Recommended for folks who cannot cook, and who are obsessed with toaaster oven cooking, and looking for a plant-based, small meal.
+Recommended for folks who cannot cook, and who are obsessed with toaster oven cooking, and looking for a plant-based, small meal.